 Overview

-Although Wondershare Filmora may not be as much of a powerhouse as other VFX software, it’s a reliable editor with an intuitive interface that allows you to create stunning visual effects.
+Although Wondershare Filmora may not be as much of a powerhouse as other VFX software, it’s a reliable editor with an intuitive interface that allows you to create stunning visual effects for a cheap price.

 Currently, Filmora is an excellent video editing software with VFX capabilities suitable for beginner to mid-level VFX artists.
 But as Wondershare keeps updating the app, we expect more advanced features to keep rolling out.